aynayan321/CodeSync/README.md

 - **Real-time Collaboration**: Multiple users can edit code simultaneously in the same room at same time.
 - **Multiple Language Support**: Write and execute code in JavaScript, Python, Java, and C++.
 - **Live Code Execution**: Run your code directly in the browser and see the output instantly.
-- **User Presence**: See who's currently in your room and when they're typing
+- **User Presence**: See who's currently in your room and when they're typing.
 - **Room-based Collaboration**: Create or join rooms with unique IDs for private collaboration
 - **Responsive Design**: Works seamlessly across desktop and mobile devices
 - **Custom Input Support**: Provide custom input for your code execution